keel-fi/svm-alm-controller/README.md

 ### Controller

-The PDA which acts as the signer and owner on all key balances, positions, etc. Multiple Controller instances can exist in a single deployment of the program.
+The account with a PDA that acts as the signer and owner on all key balances, positions, etc. Multiple Controller instances can exist in a single deployment of the program.
 The Controller account state itself is rather limited, with the exception of a high-level status which can be used to suspend all actions by the Controller in extreme cases.

+A System Program owned PDA with no data, the "controller_authority", is used for all signatures to ensure safety with signing CPIs.

 ### Permissions